kkrt-labs/kakarot/docs/general/cairo_precompiles.md

 ## Implementation

-The solidity part for the Cairo precompiles will include a library that allows developers to interact with the Cairo precompiles.
-This library will contain methods to call a Cairo contract or class, either via `call` or `staticcall`.
+The solidity part for the Cairo precompiles includes a library that allows developers to interact with the Cairo precompiles.
+This library contains methods to call a Cairo contract or class, either via `call` or `staticcall`.

 > Note: The behavior of high-level `calls` in solidity prevents calling
 > precompiles directly.
 As such, the library will use the low-level `call` and